Hri7566/mpp-server-dev2/README.md

 ## Background Info on Feature Implementation Decisions

-To avoid various controversies or mass confusion, I will attempt to explain why certain features were implemented in this section.
+To avoid various controversies or mass confusion, I will attempt to explain why certain features were implemented any why certain things may be missing in this section.

 ### General Explanation

-Multiplayer Piano was originally developed by Brandon Lockaby from 2012-2020, and this server was the original MPP server and was written in JavaScript for Node.js.
+Multiplayer Piano (MPP) was originally developed by Brandon Lockaby from 2012-2020, and this server was the original MPP server and was written in JavaScript for the Node.js runtime.
-It had many unknown features and basically has no documentation, so most of the admin features based on this server are guesswork or based on tiny snippets of code acquired from various sources.
+Brandon didn't share details about it often, and it had many unknown features and basically has no documentation, so most of the admin features based on this server are guesswork or based on tiny snippets of code acquired from various sources.
-This server was hosted on `www.multiplayerpiano.com:80` until some time in 2019-2020, when it was upgraded to https and moved to `www.multiplayerpiano.dev:443`.
+The only other people known to be associated in the development were chacha and This server was hosted on Linode under the domain `www.multiplayerpiano.com:80` until some time in 2019-2020, when it was upgraded to https and moved to `www.multiplayerpiano.com:443`.

 After that point, in late 2020, the rights to the site were sold to some user who later revealed themselves as "jacored", but they have been unhelpful in all regards.
-As much as I would like to make peace with them, I have decided they are simply not worth it due to neglecting my help in the past, and threatening to sue me for alleged DDOSing or copyright infringement, call the police, and even get some of my good friends arrested.
+As much as I would like to make peace with them, I have decided they are simply not worth it due to neglecting my help in the past, and threatening to sue me for alleged DDOSing or copyright infringement, call my local police, and even threatened to get some of my good developer friends arrested.
 So... past 2020, we don't have much information about the server's changes.

 Due to those reasons, I have decided to deem the original server 2021-onwards as "jacored's server" or similar.
-This is because it is a lot less stable and less like Brandon's original efforts to keep things running smoothly.
+This is because it is a lot less stable and less like Brandon's original efforts to keep things running smoothly, and there is a transition point where it was no longer running on Linode.

 Somewhere around 2015-2017, there was another server developed by nagalun (aka Ming) called `multiplayerpian-server` on GitHub.
 This server was written in C++ and was largely based on Brandon's server.